Terraform Provider Bridging

 The Architecture of Terraform-to-Python Translation

 Bridging operates as a programmatic translation layer between Terraform provider registries and Python runtime environments.
-The synthesis engine parses provider JSON schemas and generates strongly typed Python classes.
+The synthesis engine parses provider JSON schemas and generates strongly typed Python classes via cdktf get.
 This eliminates runtime attribute guessing and enforces compile-time validation.

 When to Use CDKTF vs. Pulumi for Provider Integration

-CDKTF maintains strict parity with Terraform CLI behavior.
-It is optimal for teams requiring exact HCL equivalence with Python syntax.
+CDKTF maintains strict parity with Terraform CLI behavior and is optimal for teams requiring exact HCL equivalence with Python syntax.
 The toolchain preserves native state file formats and provider lifecycle hooks.

-Pulumi utilizes a dedicated bridge SDK for Terraform provider compatibility.
-It excels when teams require native cloud SDK integration alongside legacy provider support.
-Translation layers detailed in CDKTF Architecture & Synthesis dictate how schema resolution differs between engines.
+Pulumi uses its own provider bridge SDK (pulumi-terraform-bridge) to wrap Terraform providers, but exposes them as native Pulumi resources with Output[T]-typed attributes.
+It excels when teams need native cloud SDK integration alongside legacy provider support.
+Translation details documented in CDKTF Architecture & Synthesis explain how schema resolution differs between engines.
 Choose based on state portability requirements and existing CI/CD constraints.

 Step-by-Step Provider Configuration & Synthesis